decorative image showing almalinux logo under magnifying glass

 Final Thoughts

 AlmaLinux continues to build momentum as one of the top CentOS alternatives.
-According to the 2024 State of Open Source Report, usage is at 10%, making it the 12th most popular Linux distribution.
+In the 2024 State of Open Source Report, 10% of the surveyed population of open source users said they were using AlmaLinux, making it the 12th most popular Linux distribution.

 Try Our AlmaLinux Images